MohammadMahdi1375/Parallel-Hybrid-Model/README.md

-# GC-KBVQA: A New Four-Stage Framework for Enhancing Knowledge Based Visual Question Answering Performance
+# 🚀 GC-KBVQA: A New Four-Stage Framework for Enhancing Knowledge Based Visual Question Answering Performance

+The code of our paper "GC-KBVQA: A New Four-Stage Framework for Enhancing Knowledge Based Visual Question Answering Performance"
+--
+---